voiceittech/VoiceIt2-React-Native-Demo/README.md

 #### Android Module

 ##### Get the Module
-Since react native compiles into native android code, the voiceiteReactNative Android library/Module has to be used.
-Please open the android project folder in android studio; $your_project_root_folder/android.
-We recommend using <a href="https://jitpack.io/#hismaeel/VRNA">Jitpack</a> <br>
+Since React Native compiles into native Android code, the voiceitReactNative Android library/Module has to be used.
+Please open the Android project folder in Android Studio; $your_project_root_folder/android.
+We recommend using <a href="https://jitpack.io/#voiceittech/VoiceIt2ReactNativeSDK">Jitpack</a> <br>

 ##### Initialize Module
-After getting the module through jutpack, natigate to app/src/main/java/$package_name/MainApplication.
+After getting the module through jitpack, navigate to app/src/main/java/$package_name/MainApplication.
 Look for the method getPackages(), which should look something like this:
 ```
     @Override
     protected List<ReactPackage> getPackages() {